icevelez/core.js/documentation/reactivity.md

 ## Dependency Tracking

 - Effects are tracked in a global `effectStack` array.
-- When a `State` or proxied object property is accessed, the current effect is subscribed to it.
+- When a `Signal` or proxied object property is accessed, the current effect is subscribed to it.
-- When a value changes, the `State` or proxy calls `notifySubscribers` queuing all subscribers to re-run in a microtask.
+- When a value changes, the `Signal` or proxy calls `notifySubscribers` queuing all subscribers to re-run in a microtask.

 ## Deep Proxy